 Included on all trips, but if you prefer yours we recommend a 9 foot 6 wt.
 This is perfect for almost everything, but if you have a combination of two rods to fish with; like a 5 wt for spring creeks and a 6wt for big rivers and windy days it is even better) This is a broad subject that depends on the angler’s preferences and the type of water fished.
 Please contact us if you have specific questions.

-Felt soles are still allowed in Montana.
-Studded boots are not allowed in drift boat or rafts as they damage the boats.
+Felt soles ARE allowed in Montana, but NOT in Yellowstone National Park waters.
+Studded boots are NOT allowed in drift boat or rafts as they damage the boats.
 Please remove all studs prior to your float fishing days.

 Some retail locations charge more for credit card transactions on fishing licenses, some establishments do not accept credit cards and guides always appreciate cash gratuities